 Keynote Speaker & Workshop Leader | Le Città Migliori Includono le Esigenze e le Prospettive dei Bambini

-A one-day (Italian language) presentation/workshop with young children of the Umbrian city, Spoleto.
-The goal is to provide a hands-on project for children to think like mini-planners and suggest concrete improvements to resolve the lack of integrated play-spaces and playgrounds in the city.
-The project will culminate in a talk and a proposal to be shared with key politicians in City Hall, providing valuable insights to make Spoleto more kid friendly, framed by the children that live there.
+An Italian language presentation/workshop with young children of Spoleto, providing a hands-on project for them to design improvements to resolve the lack of integrated play-spaces and playgrounds in the city.
+The day will culminate in a talk to residents and a proposal to be shared with key politicians in City Hall, providing valuable insights to make Spoleto more kid friendly.

 January 13, 2018

 Brooklyn Children’s Museum

 I Have a Dream Celebration, Annual Event